-At the end the two most unlikely people I excepted joined me for one week each to see Marrakesh with me: my flatmate and close friend and my mum.
+At the end, the two most unlikely people I excepted joined me for one week each to see Marrakesh with me: my flatmate and close friend and my mum.

 I would describe both of them as curious, but not too keen on the culture.

 However, I took off for the first week with my friend and she loved it.
-She claimed the waterfalls in Ourika (Atlas Mountains), walked the Medina and enjoyed lovely dinners at the city’s main attraction Jemaa el-Fnaa, the main square and market place in the old town.
+She claimed the waterfalls in Ourika (Atlas Mountains), walked the Medina and enjoyed lovely dinners at the city’s main attraction Jemaa el-Fnaa, the main square and marketplace in the old town.

-On her last night she said : “I do understand why you love this place and I will tell everyone to visit, it is like a whole different world”.
+On her last night, she said: “I do understand why you love this place and I will tell everyone to visit, it is like a whole different world”.

-When my mum arrived it was a more difficult, when I got into the taxi to pick her up from the airport, a massive desert storm broke loose. the previous week we experienced 45+ degrees Celsius and this was about to change.
+When my mum arrived it was more difficult when I got into the taxi to pick her up from the airport, a massive desert storm broke loose. the previous week we experienced 45+ degrees Celsius and this was about to change.
 You could barely see the person standing only a few feet away from you, motorcycles needed to stop and wait.

 A great welcoming experience, after the storm came the thunder and the rain with which cooled down the temperature to about 35 degrees.
 However, that night we went into the Souks and she was mesmerised by the colours and the impressions.
-I took her to Bahia palace, a wonderful place with lots of places to escape the sun.
+I took her to Bahia Palace, a wonderful place with lots of places to escape the sun.
 Her most loved place was Jardin Majorelle, home of the late Yves Saint Laurent with a beautiful garden, a small museum and a cafe.